Mobility Breakfast #2: How can we stimulate the adoption of MaaS?

 After 1.5 hours of intensive discussions, it was time to share the initiatives with each other.
 The top results?
 The “Empty Nest” group came up with the idea to focus on the qualitative benefits of a journey for personas Haron (48) and Cynthia (46).
 They believed that not a seamless, but a seamfull experience could convince them to use UltiMaaS.
-Think of a nice route, room for a good conversation or good food during the trip.
+Think of a nice route, room for a good conversation, or good food during the trip.
 It is not about efficiency, but about the experience.

 The second group focused on persona Gerard from Amsterdam Noord.
-Since Gerard is not really comfortable with a smartphone, this group came up with a voice controlled MaaS solution and a partnership with a reliable brand such as ANWB.
+Since Gerard is not really comfortable with a smartphone, this group came up with a voice-controlled MaaS solution and a partnership with a reliable brand such as ANWB.

-Finally, Mirjam’s group; a self-assured 30-year-old woman who values status and flexibility.
-Arjos Bot (Arval) presented a creative solution on behalf of his group: A Platinum MaaS membership which lets you reserve your train seat, among other things.
+Finally, Mirjam’s group; is a self-assured 30-year-old woman who values status and flexibility.
+Arjos Bot (Arval) presented a creative solution on behalf of his group: A Platinum MaaS membership that lets you reserve your train seat, among other things.
 How they are going to reach Mirjam?
 Arjos laughs: “With Bridget MaaSland as an influencer.”

 Conclusion: Make behavioral change attractive